hibiken/asynq/README.md

 const redisAddr = "127.0.0.1:6379"

 func main() {
+    srv := asynq.NewServer(
-    r := asynq.RedisClientOpt{Addr: redisAddr}
+        asynq.RedisClientOpt{Addr: redisAddr}

-    srv := asynq.NewServer(r, asynq.Config{
+        asynq.Config{
             // Specify how many concurrent workers to use
             Concurrency: 10,
             // Optionally specify multiple queues with different priority.
             Queues: map[string]int{
                 "critical": 6,
                 "default":  3,
                 "low":      1,
             },
-        // See the godoc for other configuration options })
+            // See the godoc for other configuration options },
+    )

     // mux maps a type to a handler mux := asynq.NewServeMux()